-When dealing with VA claims, the topic of conversation generally revolves around obtaining a rating of 100%.
+When dealing with VA claims, the topic of conversation generally revolves around obtaining a 100% va disability rating.
 However, even if you are rated 100%, you could qualify for additional benefits beyond the 100% schedular rating (but do not need to be rated at 100%).
 These additional benefits are referred to as Special Monthly Compensation (SMC) benefits.

 There are various kinds of SMC.
 The basic levels range from SMC(k) to SMC(s).
 If you qualify for the lower level SMC benefits, then you could potentially be considered for the higher levels which are SMC(l) to SMC(o).